Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Automate your gradient preparation with OptiMATE™ and reduce run time by over 75%.

-The array of ultracentrifuges & power packed solutions for your separation needs
+Our ultracentrifuges and solutions for your separation needs

 Floor ultracentrifuges: Optima XPN series

-The Optima™ XPN is the premier ultracentrifuge.
-With networking capability and customizable security and tracking features to ensure chain of custody and compliance, the Optima XPN offers multi-layered BioSafety* features for a safe and productive work environment.
+The Optima™ XPN is a top-tier ultracentrifuge.
+With networking and customizable security and tracking features for chain of custody and compliance, it offers multi-layered BioSafety* features for a safe, productive workspace.

 Compatible with extensive rotor and labware options